shaunwbell/NOAA_Jupyter_example_for_Interns/README.md

     + you can either install needed packages into an existing environment or create a new environment `conda create --name=NOAAInterns python=3.8 -y` and install necessary packages listed in the `NOAAInterns.yml` via the command `conda env update NOAAInterns -f NOAAInterns.yml`
 - switch into this environment by typing `conda activate NOAAInterns` and then run JupyterLab by typing `jupyter-lab`
     + assuming you are working on your local system, this should open a web-browser based application interface for jupyter-lab where notebooks can be edited/run and rendered.
-- you will likely need to install a jupyter-lab extension so within your command line, after activating your NOAAInterns environmments type `jupyter labextension install jupyterlab-plotly`
+- you will likely need to install a jupyter-lab extension so within your command line, after activating your NOAAInterns environmments type `jupyter labextension install jupyterlab-plotly` (you can also install it from within jupyter-lab by pre-pending `!` in front of the command and running it in a cell - this is true of all commands related to jupyter that you might otherwise run in a terminal)
--

 Clone or download this repository and open the example notebook within Jupyter-Lab